 Policies

-Ensure effective climate action through strategic collaborations that seek to gather input and support the implementation of equitable and impactful climate policies.
+Ensure effective climate action through strategic collaborations that seek to gather input and support the timely implementation of equitable and impactful climate policies.

 Collaborate with the community to develop culturally relevant, place-based outreach and education initiatives that inform members about both near- and long-term climate change challenges and opportunities.
 Make outreach and education materials accessible and available in different languages (e.g., Spanish) and formats (e.g., accessible for people with hearing, vision, and mobility differences) per the demographics and needs of community members.